Angluca/cex/docs/README.md

 #### Initialization params
 `hm$new` accepts optional params which may help you to adjust hashmap key behavior:

-* `.capacity=16` - initial capacity of the hashmap, will be rounded to closest power of 2 number
+* `.capacity=16` - initial capacity of the hashmap, will be rounded to the closest power of 2 number
 * `.seed=` - initial seed for hashing algorithm
 * `.copy_keys=false` - enabling copy of `char*` keys and storing them specifically in hashmap
 * `.copy_keys_arena_pgsize=0` - enabling using arena for `copy_keys` mode